 In analyzing the factors impacting the proposed equity incentive grant to Mr. Croatti, the Ad Hoc Committee reached a number of conclusions that ultimately served to refine our analysis and assist us in making a final decision on the awards.
 First, and foremost, the Ad Hoc Committee agreed that Mr. Croatti's performance as our CEO has been exceptional and that it is key to our future success that the Ad Hoc Committee create an equity incentive program for him that would financially incent him to continue as our CEO for at least the next five years.
 In reviewing Mr. Croatti's 19-year tenure as our CEO, the Ad Hoc Committee particularly emphasized his strong leadership skills, his strategic vision for the Company and its businesses, his ability to attract, retain and motivate a successful management team, his in-depth knowledge of the Company businesses, his ability to identify, negotiate, close and integrate acquisitions and his proven ability to accurately assess and drive the internal and external factors that are the keys to the Company's success.
 In addition, we took note of his proven record of profitability growing the Company.
 For example, since Mr. Croatti became CEO in 1991, revenues have grown from \$250 million to over \$1.0 billion, with a compounded annual growth rate (through the end of fiscal 2009, which was the most recent completed fiscal year when we considered this matter) in revenues and earnings per share of 7.6% and 9.9%, respectively.
-Over that period, the Company had grown from serving 100,000 customer locations in 29 states, Canada and Europe from more than 200 customer service, distribution and manufacturing facilities to serving over 200,000 customer locations in 45 states, Canada and Europe from more than 200 customer service, distribution and manufacturing facilities.
-In addition, during this time the number of Company employees had increased from approximately 4,500 to approximately 10,000.
-Finally, our share price (adjusted for dividends and splits) had increased from \$7.51 at the en
+Over that period, the Company had grown from serving 100,000 customer locations in 29 states, Canada and Europe from more than 100 customer service, distribution and manufacturing facilities to serving over 200,000 customer locations in 45 states, Canada and Europe from more than 200 customer service, distribution and manufacturing facilities to serving over 200,000 customer locations in 45 states, Canada and Europe from more than 200 customer service, distribution and manufacturing facilities.
+In addition, during this time the number of Company employees had i